Pinterest Pixel

 Sum by Color

-This will provide you with the sum by color.
+This will provide you with the total sum of values that are highlighted in green.

 Employ the SUMIF function to tally up the cells that meet your criterion.